 Making time to be with your partner is one of the #1 rules for a good marriage.
 In its simplest form, this means taking time to be together every day, even if it’s just for a few minutes.
 You could incorporate a morning or evening ritual to get used to connecting more regularly.

 Be sure you’re spending quality time together.
-Date nights are great (and we’ve got tons of ideas for you) but what matters is that you spend time one-on-one.
+Date nights are great (and we’ve got tons of date ideas for couples for you) but what matters is that you spend time one-on-one.
 Put away the phones and laptops and really strive to engage with one another.
 It doesn’t mean you have to have a deep conversation.
 But simply being together, without distractions, will cement your bond in a very real and true way.

 Keep intimacy alive

 Closeness is an incredibly important part of any marriage.
 This closeness, or intimacy, is physical, emotional, and even spiritual.

 We’re not just talking about keeping a ‘spark’ alive.
 What is truly vital for a strong marriage is intimacy in whatever form it takes.

 The best marriage advice I can give is to be vulnerable.
 This is the only way intimacy is created.
 When you are vulnerable, you open yourself up to another person, and in this space is where the intimacy begins.